Embracing Neurodiversity by:

 About Josianne Pisani

 Josianne Pisani is a teacher, teacher trainer and materials writer at ETI Malta with years of experience in teaching English as a second language to learners of all ages and abilities.
-She has written and runs various methodology courses and has been training teachers from around the world for the last 10 years.
+She has written and runs various methodology courses, including those related to SEN, and has been training teachers from around the world for the last 10 years.
 She is also a SEN coach and a PAGS professional.
 Josianne has recently launched her own website, a platform that provides interactive and engaging material as well as lesson ideas for educators.
 Find out more about Josianne and what she does at www.englishpracticecafe.com